 And so it should, if it also happens to have the lion’s share in the popularity stakes.

-So what you get with WordPress is a platform is the most popular with the most websites ranked in Alexa’s top 10,000.
+So what you get with WordPress is a platform with the most websites ranked in Alexa’s top 10,000.
 Job done right?
 Well not exactly.

 Looking a little more closely at those statistics reveals some surprising insights that might convince you to think again about the accepted view that WordPress is the most effective CMS for SEO.